glosis-ld/glosis/docs/README_WiDoco.md

 ----------------

 The auto-config programme depends on a few Python libraries enumerated in the `requirements.txt` file.
-A virtual environment is a simple and convinient method to set up these libraries:
+A virtual environment is a simple and convenient method to set up these libraries:

 ```